 Real Benefits for Users

-Foldable smartphones offer users unique capabilities that are not available in classic monoblocks:
+Foldable smartphones offer users unique capabilities that are not available with classic monoblocks:

-- significantly larger screen working area without increasing dimensions when folded;
+- significantly larger screen real estate without increasing dimensions when folded;

 - convenience for multitasking and parallel use of multiple applications;